cskiles817/Humans-vs-Aliens/README.md

 ## Group Members: Lucas Donovan and Connor Skiles

 ### Known issues:
+- Not all weapons appear right away on UI
+- Lifeforms stop moving when they land on a weapon
-- Lifeforms not picking up weapons or attacking
+- Lifeforms not attacking

 ### Is it acceptable for one or two team members to do more work than the others?
 Split the work equally to ensure everyone contributes to the final project.